AbsaOSS/enceladus/README.md

 | --autoclean-std-folder **true/false**      | If `true`, the standardized folder will be cleaned automatically after successful execution of a Conformance job. |

 All the additional options valid for both Standardization and Conformance can also be specified when running the combined StandardizationAndConformance job

+## How to release

+See the detailed document in [scripts/release/README.md](scripts/release/README.md).

 ## Plugins